Delving into Sequential Patches for Deepfake Detection: Approach

-We show the details of the LST in the middle of Fig.~\ref{fig:1}, which is divided into two parts: the Local Sequence Embedding and the Low-level Enhanced Transformer stages.
-In both parts, low-level temporal enhancement is consistently introduced by shallow 3D convolutions given two intuitions: 1) voxels at one specific spatial location may not be well aligned considering possible camera shaking.
-Thus 3D filters which covers 3D neighborhood structure are more suitable than 2D ones when handling this kind of situation; 2) the patch embedding in Transformers always projects the patch as a whole without more fine-grained locality emphasis.
+We show the details of the LST in the middle of Fig.~\ref{fig:1}, which is divided into two parts: the Local Sequence Embedding and the Low-level Enhanced Transformer stages. {In both parts, low-level temporal enhancement is consistently introduced by 3D convolutions given three intuitions: 1) Learnable shallow filters would be better than hand-crafted filters in capturing low-level information in complex situations.
+2) Voxels at one specific spatial location may not be well aligned temporally considering camera movements.
+Thus 3D filters which covers 3D neighborhood structures are more suitable than 2D ones when handling this kind of situation.} 3) The patch embedding in Transformers always projects the patch as a whole without more fine-grained locality emphasis.
 We make up for this using shallow convolutions to enhance low-level feature learning at multiple scales.

 \textbf{Local Sequence Embedding}.
-In addition to commonly used linear patch embedding, we combine 3D convolutions at the beginning to enhance later low-level temporal modeling.
+In addition to commonly used linear patch embedding, we involve 3D convolutions at the beginning to enhance low-level temporal modeling.
 More formally, we define this part as follows:

-where in Eq.~\eqref{eq:1}, $\mathrm{E}_s$ is a trainable linear projection with dimension of $D$, and so is $\mathrm{E}^0_s$ in Eq.~\eqref{eq:3}.
-The difference is that $\mathrm{E}^0_s$ acts on patches after temporal filtered in Eq.~\eqref{eq:2}.
-The $k$ in Eq.~\eqref{eq:2} denotes the pooling kernel size, which is always set to 2 for more efficient training.
-The pooling also plays a role for multi-granularity locality emphasis as discussed previously. $C_t$ in Eq.~\eqref{eq:3} is the number of the used temporal filters in $\mathrm{Conv3d}$, which is set to 64.
-Finally, the embedding is given by Eq.~\eqref{eq:4}, where $\bm{\mathrm{x}}_{temp}^i$ is a learnable temporal token, $\sigma$ indicates $\mathrm{sigmoid}$ function, $\bm{\mathrm{z}}^{t,i}=\bm{\mathrm{zs}}^i(t)\cdot \sigma(\bm{\mathrm{zt}}^i(t))$ represents the patch sequence embedding of spatial location $i$ at timestamp $t$, and learnable position embedding $\mathrm{E}_{pos}$ is also kept, but with different meaning of temporal indicator.
+where in Eq.~\eqref{eq:1}, $\mathrm{E}_s$ is a trainable linear projection with dimension of $D$, and so is {$\mathrm{E}_0$} in Eq.~\eqref{eq:3}, but the difference is that {$\mathrm{E}_0$} acts on patches after temporal filtered in Eq.~\eqref{eq:2}, {i.e., the enhanced patch representations at the initial stage $\bm{\mathrm{y}}_{0}^{t,i}$}.
+The $k$ in Eq.~\eqref{eq:2} denotes the pooling kernel size, which is always set to 2 for multi-granularity locality emphasis as discussed previously.
+The pooling also leads to more efficient training.
+And $C_t$ in Eq.~\eqref{eq:3} is the number of the used temporal filters in $\mathrm{Conv3d}$, which is set to 64.
+Finally, the embedding is given by Eq.~\eqref{eq:4}, where $\bm{\mathrm{x}}_{temp}^i$ is a learnable temporal token, $\sigma$ indicates $\mathrm{sigmoid}$ function, $\bm{\mathrm{z}}^{t,i}=\bm{\mathrm{zs}}_0^i(t)\cdot \sigma(\bm{\mathrm{zt}}_0^i(t))$ represents the patch sequence embedding of spatial location $i$ at timestamp $t$.
+The learnable position embedding $\mathrm{E}_{pos}$ is also kept, but with different meaning of temporal indicator.